jdinh8124/Vines-Memory-Match-Game/README.md

 ## Takeaways
 - The use of jQuery can make changes to the DOM fast and easy
-- Mobile responsiveness needs lots of work through media queries
+- Mobile responsiveness needs lots of attention through media queries, it is best to start with a mobile responsive design in mind

 ## Getting Started
 1. Clone this repository on to your computer